Saas Bahu Aur Sensex

-Saas Bahu aur Sensex is an Indian Hindi film which was released 19 September 2008, directed by Shona Urvashi.
-It stars Kirron Kher, Tanushree Dutta, Ankur Khanna, Farooq Shaikh, Masumeh Makhija, Lillete Dubey, and Sharon Prabhakar.
+Saas Bahu aur Sensex is an Indian Hindi film which was released on 19 September 2008, directed by Shona Urvashi.
+It stars Kirron Kher, Tanushree Dutta, Ankur Khanna, Farooq Shaikh, Masumeh, Lillete Dubey, and Sharon Prabhakar.
 The film focuses on the complexities of discovering love in the world of the new Mumbai.
 The movie is set against the backdrop of the stress of working in financial markets, embarrassing kitty parties, outrageous soap operas, and the ongoing angst and excitement of an ever-emerging India.
 It is considered part of the Masala film genre, which depicts a mixture of action, comedy, romance, and drama/melodrama.

 Synopsis

 When her mother suddenly divorces her father and leaves their comfortable home in Kolkata, Nitya finds herself in the new setting of Navi Mumbai.
 Her life is turned upside down.
 She must navigate life in a new city, start a new job at a call centre, and let go of her ambition to go to the United States to get an MBA.
 She soon meets and befriends the extremely nice Ritesh Jetmalani, who helps her cope with all this change.

 Kirti Wagaskar, Ritesh's girlfriend, has plans to marry rich.
 She spends an entire month's salary on a Gucci bag and dreams of marrying Yash Modi, a billionaire by birth.
 She resents her elder sister Parimal's life as a housewife with her grouchy traditional husband, Ganpatrao.

-Nitya's mother Binita Sen is troubled by her failed marriage.
+Nitya's mother, Binita Sen, is troubled by her failed marriage.
 She hopes to find the new start she needs in New Mumbai.
 She is befriended by the women in the colony and joins their kitty party.
 She knows her daughter is angry with her and blames her for their situation, but believes that this was their best alternative.
 Binita's father had left her some shares.
-At her father's old stock brokerage house she meets Firoz Sethna, an ethical, but cranky and eccentric, stock broker who teaches her the ropes of investing.
+At her father's old stock brokerage house, she meets Firoz Sethna, an ethical, but cranky and eccentric, stock broker who teaches her the ropes of investing.